AI meeting transcription: How it works and which tools lead in 2026

 |---|---|---|---|

-| Bot-based capture (e.g., Fireflies.ai by default) | Visible participant in meeting list | Stored on cloud servers | Public webinars, team training, high-volume calls where visibility is acceptable |
+| Bot-based capture (e.g., Fireflies.ai by default) | Visible participant in meeting list | Stored on cloud servers | Public webinars, team training, and high-volume calls where audio playback matters |

-| Device-level capture (e.g., Granola) | Completely invisible | Deleted immediately after transcription | Confidential pitches, executive recruiting, internal partner sessions |
+| Device-level capture (e.g., Granola) | Captures your device's audio | Deleted immediately after transcription | Confidential pitches, executive recruiting, internal partner sessions |

 Criteria for evaluating AI transcription software